 Jesus encouraged the disciples to persistently "pray and not lose heart.
 He hears our prayers and listens to His children."

-We go through ups and downs in our prayer life, we do not always get immediate results when we pray.Sometimes we may even wonder if God is really hearing us.
+We go through ups and downs in our prayer life; we do not always get immediate results when we pray.Sometimes we may even wonder if God is hearing us.

 The parable of the persistent widow shows us that effective prayer requires consistency and faithfulness.

-Persistent prayer is the demonstration of faith in God who, while at times may delay His answers, will always act decisively and justly with respect to His people.
+Persistent prayer demonstrates faith in God, who will always act decisively and justly concerning His people.